WELCOME TO ST PAUL'S CHURCH KEWSTOKE

 For information about Worlebury St Paul’s Church School in Woodspring Crescent, click on http://www.worleburyprimary.com/

-Above: Kewstoke school is nestled under the hill overlooking the village and the Welsh hills in the distance.
+Kewstoke school (right)is nestled under the hill overlooking the village with the Welsh hills in the distance

-Left: Worlebury school, in its more modern premises.
+Worlebury St Paul’s School (below) is in more modern premises.